How to buy Ivy (IVY)

 A step-by-step guide to buying IVY

-For the purposes of this example, we’ll provide step-by-step instructions on how you can buy IVY with bitcoin (BTC).
+For the purposes of this example, we’ll provide step-by-step instructions on how you can buy IVY with Ethereum (ETH), if you have found a suitable exchange.

 How to sell IVY

 If you want to sell Ivy, you’ll need to follow a fairly similar process to that detailed in step 4 above.
-Of course, this time around you’ll have to use the “Sell IVY” box located on the right of the trading interface.
+Of course, this time around you’ll have to sell IVY in exchange for ETH or another cryptocurrency.

 It’s also worth mentioning that IVY is only available in a limited range of trading pairs, so you may not be able to directly exchange your IVY for the currency you want to acquire.